-Community Involvement & Service-Learning (CISL) at Cape Fear Community College offers students in select curriculum (transfer) and career-focused classes the opportunity to volunteer at a Community Service Organization (CSO) as part of a class project.
+Community Involvement & Service-Learning (CISL) at Cape Fear Community College offers students in select university transfer curriculum and career-focused classes the opportunity to volunteer at a Community Service Organization (CSO) as part of a class project.
 Students may also participate in service projects as part of a club or organization sponsored by CFCC or through a staff or faculty mentor.
 To find out about opportunities for the spring 2015 semester, please come to our 3rd Annual Service-Learning Fair in honor of the Martin Luther King, Jr. National Day of Service, January 14, 2015.

 To integrate into college courses and student activities meaningful community service activities that:

 - Provide opportunity to apply ideas and theories learned in class to a service-based experience;

 - Foster self-awareness of the interconnectedness to the communities in which students live;

 - Produce civic-minded critical thinkers poised to become productive and active members of the global community.

 The steps toward a successful Service Learning experience begin with identifying a CSO that is willing to partner for the semester and to offer high-quality experiences for students in exchange for high-quality service and time.